Academic Planning Guide

 1 credit required at Grade 10: STEM Chemistry

-1 credit required at Grade 11-12: Biology I, AP Biology, AP Chemistry, AP Environmental Science, AP Physics 1
+1 credit required at Grade 11-12: Biology I or AP Biology

 Health Education (1)